Postexposure Evaluation and Follow-up

 Corynebacterium diphtheriae (C. diphtheriae)

-C. diphtheriae is transmitted from person-to-person by direct contact with respiratory secretions or by inhalation of airborne droplets generated by coughing or sneezing.19 HCP in close contact with patients with diphtheria should be administered PEP, i.e., a dose of diphtheria toxoid booster Td) and antibacterial agents (benzathine penicillin G or oral erythromycin).12,19 Exposed HCP should be monitored closely and diphtheria antitoxin administered at the first sign(s) of illness.19
+C. diphtheriae is transmitted from person-to-person by direct contact with respiratory secretions or by inhalation of airborne droplets generated by coughing or sneezing.19 HCP in close contact with patients with diphtheria should be administered PEP, (i.e., a dose of Td or Tdap) and antibacterial agents (benzathine penicillin G or oral erythromycin).12,19 Exposed HCP should be monitored closely and diphtheria antitoxin administered at the first sign(s) of illness.19

 Bordetella pertussis(B. pertussis).